January 20, 2020

 Almost 70 percent of online shopping carts are abandoned worldwide.
 And one of the top three reasons why visitors abandon their cart is due to a long or difficult checkout process.
 You work so hard to get visitors to your website, why let a complicated checkout process prevent them from turning into paying customers?

 Third-party hosted online stores and redirects are a thing of the past.
-Consumers expect inline popup checkouts that let them purchase directly from the digital business.
+Consumers expect inline popup checkouts that let them make direct purchases from the digital business.
 The purpose is to maintain brand identity, instill trust, and save the consumer time.

 On average, US checkouts contain as many as 14 separate fields.
-These extra steps can create the friction that drives website visitors away.
-So the key is to really understand what information is absolutely necessary for completing the purchase process.
+These extra steps can create friction that drives website visitors away.
+So, the key is to understand what information is absolutely necessary to complete the purchase process.
 When the checkout is streamlined, your business benefits.

 While it would be nice to think that where your business is located doesn’t matter in the global economy, the truth is that it is actually very important.
 Below I am going to cover some of the key regulations all digital businesses must understand and follow.